mcfarljm/fortwrap/docs/manual.md

 ### Notes about the Fortran compiler

-FortWrap only supports name mangling for g95 and gfortran.
-If using the Makefile `tests/Tests.mk`, edit `FC` to specify your Fortran compiler.
-When running FortWrap, use the `-c` option to specify the name mangling you want.
-Currently the default wrapping is for gfortran, but this can be changed by editing the `compiler = 'gfortran'` line near the beginning of `fortwrap.py`
+Currently, FortWrap only supports the gfortran compiler.
+The wrapper code depends on the name-mangling and character argument conventions used by gfortran.
+To add support for other compilers, it may be as simple as updating FortWrap to use the appropriate conventions.
+The experimental support for wrapping CLASS and polymorphic constructs is more dependent on the type of code created by gfortran.
+Extending support for this functionality to other compilers is expected to require more effort.

 ## Walkthrough

 Change directory to `tests/derived_types`.
-The first step is to run FortWrap to generate wrapper code from the Fortran source code.
+If it doesn't already exist, create a directory named `wrap`.
+The next step is to run FortWrap to generate wrapper code from the Fortran source code.
 In this case the code to be wrapped is `DerivedTypes.f90`.
 Use the following command to run